CTHRU/Hitrava/README.md

 For a full changelog of earlier versions, please look [`here`](./CHANGELOG.md).

 ## Release Notes
-### Version 3.5.0 (build 2007.0801)
+### Version 3.5.1 (build 2007.2901)
 #### New features and changes
-- ZIP conversion: added support for the new Huawei data format as of July, 7th in the ZIP/JSON data.
-Closes #16.
+- FILE and TAR conversion: the filenames of the converted TCX files are now more readable (i.e. the same as for the ones generated in ZIP or JSON mode: format _Hitrack_ISO timestamp_sequence.tcx_).
+If you want to retain the original filename, you can use the new command line argument _--use_original_filename_.
+Closes #18.
+- Added 'Mountain Hike' ('Climb') to the list of supported sport types.
+It will be converted in Strava as 'Hike'.
+See also #2.

 ## Copyright and License
 [![nposl3.0][shield nposl3.0]][tldrlegal nposl3.0]